East Libyan forces launch air strikes near southwest oil fields

-BENGHAZI, Libya (Reuters) - East Libya based forces said they had launched air strikes near oilfields in the southwest of the country early on Thursday, after fighting in the area briefly shut down one of two major fields.
+BENGHAZI, Libya, Nov 28 (Reuters) - East Libya based forces said they had launched air strikes near oilfields in the southwest of the country early on Thursday, after fighting in the area shut down one of two major fields.

 The eastern-based Libyan National Army (LNA) said on Wednesday it had driven rival factions from the 70,000-barrel-per-day (bpd) El Feel oilfield after carrying out air strikes, leading to production being halted.